Story of Hannu

 Now, 35 years and about 70,000 kilos of clay later, I feel like I have learned something about myself.
 Clay has been a ruthless trainer, and after making nearly every mistake you could possibly make, something has also gone into my head.
 You can’t give up, since every piece of work can be repeated and polished, while doing the best you can.

 Since the beginning, I have used stoneware clay as a raw material (firing temperature of 1250 C°) in order to ensure quality and durability of the products.
 For the glazing of the pottery, I have experimented and mixed myself since the beginning, except for the first year.
-In the late 80’s, there were very cold winters, reaching as low as -42 C°, which caused the apple trees to freeze.
-As my own technique, I have burned branches of trees in the stove of a sauna and mixed the ashes with the basic glaze.
+In the late 80’s, there were very cold winters, reaching as low as -42 C°, which caused the apple trees to die, and as such the branches from the dead trees were utilized for heating purposes of a sauna.
+The branches were burned in the hearth of the sauna, and the remaining ashes I mixed with basic pottery glazing.
 After years of experimenting, apple tree ash glazing has formed into my own trade mark.
 The ash glazing is poured and wagged on the sides of my cups – in random patters.
-The shapes and patterns I implement using the wheel, because I don’t trust my drawing skills as much as designing real objects by intuition as a result of eye-hand coordination.
-Of course, I also listen to my customers, and some of my best works have been created due to discussions, requests and experiments.
+The shapes and patterns I implement using the wheel, because I don’t trust my drawing skills, as much as designing real objects by intuition as a result of eye-hand coordination.
+I also listen to my customers, of course, and some of my best works have been created due to discussions, requests and experiments.

-My working days last for 5-7 hours.
-In my experience, my muscles get tired if I work for longer that that, making the work less efficent, as well as removing the joy of freedom as a craftsman.
+My typical working day lasts for 5-7 hours.
+From experience, my muscles get tired if I work longer than that, which hurts efficiency and removes the joy of freedom as a craftsman.
 Diligence and discipline are absolute requirements in my work.
 The work week always starts from a clean slate on Monday and usually ends on the glazing of the products on Friday.

 My yearly cycle of work begins in mid-August, when the exhibition season ends at the warehouse of Putikko station.
-About 10 months later in early June, I start preparing for a new summer exhibition.
+About 10 months later in early June, I start preparing for the next summer's exhibition.
 All the products I make are directly sold to the customers, who may tell about my products to three of their acquaintances, where one of those three people might become a new customer.
-Well, that’s atleast what the possible outcome is according to American studies decades ago.
+Well, that is at least what the possible outcome is, according to American studies decades ago.

 In Putikko, 2020 Hannu Sairanen